Farmer's Lung Compensation Claims

 You can make a compensation claim with the help and support of a personal injury solicitor.

 Your solicitor will ask you about what happened, and they will collect evidence to prove what caused your injuries.
 Your solicitor will also work out how much money you can claim, based on your injuries, lost earnings and other expenses.

 We can help you make a personal injury compensation claim on a No Win No Fee basis.

-According to a report compiled by the Health and Safety Executive in 2014, approximately 28,000 employees have experienced respiratory problems as a result of their working environment.
+According to a report compiled by the Health and Safety Executive, approximately 35,000 employees have experienced respiratory problems as a result of their working environment.